supersimple/devito/README.md

  An Elixir and CubDB based url shortener.

 ## Features
-- schema for links
-  - longurl
-  - shortcode
-  - counter

-- API endpoint for adding link
-  - params are URL, shortcode (optional)

-- short code generator
-- short code to long url lookup
 - plug for auth
-- html endpoint to list all shortened URLs
-- html endpoint to show info about each shortened URL

 - make cubdb for test env that is created/deleted each run